lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 \subsection{Emergence of Observables: From Latent $M$ to Activated $X$}

-Having established the structure of the system’s minimal entropy state in terms of a latent coordinate $M$, we now examine how emergence begins: how directions in $M$-space become resolvable, triggering the appearance of observables $X_i$.
-This marks the system’s first step away from pure latency.
+Having established the structure of the system's minimal entropy state in terms of a latent coordinate $M$, we now examine how emergence begins: how directions in $M$-space become resolvable, triggering the appearance of observables $X_i$.
+This marks the system's first step away from pure latency.

 The latent coordinate $M$ describes directions that are not yet distinguishable — each M_i is an unresolved proto-variable, distributed according to a smooth, curvature-minimised wave equation.
 These directions are described probabilistically, via a scalar density $p(m)$ (or its amplitude $\psi(m)$), and are governed by an equilibrium-like geometry where no direction dominates.